RAD-AID Certificate of Proficiency in Global Health Radiology

 Feedback from Past Participants:

 “I really enjoyed the online course and it opened my mind to new ideas.
-I have always wanted to initiate radiology charity work…but I never had organized ideas…the course material and assists were extra useful and hopefully will help me implement nice projects…” -2015 cohort participant
+I have always wanted to initiate radiology charity work…but I never had organized ideas…the course material and assists were extra useful and hopefully will help me implement nice projects…” -2015 program participant

 The program consists of two core parts: